Package 'propop'

 1. Checks: Checking input data and parameter settings for correct formats.

-2. Data preparation: Preparing vectors e.g. for the projection time frame and creating empty vectors to be filled with data later on.
+2. Data preparation: Preparing vectors, for example, for the projection time frame and creation of empty vectors to be filled with data later on.

 3. Loop over years for calculating the projections

-• Create matrices: Matrices are build for the survival rate, mortality, fertility and for calculating the number of newborn babies.
+• Create matrices: Matrices are built for the survival rate, mortality, fertility and for calculating the number of newborn babies.

 • Creating vectors: Vectors are built for mortality and migration parameters.

 • Projection: The transition matrix 'L' is multiplied by the starting population for the next year.
 Migrating people are added in absolute numbers.
-People that are 100 years old and older are clustered into one age group (age = 100).
-The newborn babies are added to the resulting starting population for the next projection year.
+People that are 100 years old and older are clustered into one age group (age = 100+).
+The newborn babies are added to the resulting starting population for the next projection year taking into account their survival rates.

 4. Aggregating the data: All projected years are aggregated into one data frame.
 The function 'propop()', in which this function is contained, automatically adds relevant meta data to the results.